williamw520/zigjr/README.md

 ```
 {"jsonrpc": "2.0", "method": "say", "params": ["Abc Xyz"], "id": 1}
 ```
-#### Run with Data Files
+### Run with Data Files

-Runs the examples with piping the test data files from stdin.
+You can also run the examples by piping test data from a file, which is useful for creating repeatable tests.
-Running the programs with data files is a great way to have repeatable tests.
 ```
 zig-out/bin/hello < data/hello.json
 zig-out/bin/hello < data/hello_name.json